jk123121/startup/README.md

 I learned how authorization cookies work!

 Learned about websockets and how to use it to make a chat.
 I want to use this for my startup

+When deploying react, it may be necessary to run npm install on the deployment directory